Geodesic length and shifted weights in first-passage percolation: The models and the main results

 A consequence of Theorem \ref{thm:fpp10} is that for $\xi\in\R^d\tspa\setminus\{\zevec\}$, \be \gly(\xi)=\inf_{\alpha\ge\abs{\xi}_1} \alpha\tsp\wgpp\biggl(\frac{\xi}{\alpha}\biggr) =\inf_{\alpha\ge0} \alpha\tsp\wgpp\biggl(\frac{\xi}{\alpha}\biggr) = \ee In the language of convex analysis \cite[p.~35]{Roc-70}, the identity above characterizes the standard FPP shape function $\gly$ as the {\it positively homogeneous convex function generated by $\wgpp$}.
 This means that $\gly$ is the greatest positively homogeneous convex function such that $\gly(\zevec)\le 0$ and $\gly\le\wgpp$.
 Figure \ref{fig:agxa} illustrates \eqref{mu-gpp}. \qedex\end{remark}

 The last theorem of this section records further properties of $\wgpp$, illustrated in Figure \ref{fig:gdiff}.
-Part \ref{thm:gdiff.iii} can be proved only in Section \ref{sec:m-pf} after the modification results and hence requires the stronger no-percolation assumption \eqref{pc-ass}.
+Part \ref{thm:gdiff.iii} can be proved only in Section \ref{sec:m-pf} after the modification results and hence requires the stronger subcriticality assumption \eqref{pc-ass}.

 \begin{theorem} Assume $\eit\ge0$, \eqref{pc-ass0}, and the moment bound \eqref{lin-ass5} with $p=d$.
 Fix $\xi\in\R^d\tspa\setminus\{\zevec\}$.
 For $\wild\in\{\langle{\tt empty}\rangle, o\}$, the shape functions $\wgpp$ of Theorem \ref{thm:Gpp9} have the following properties along the $\xi$-directed ray from the origin. \begin{enumerate} [label=\rm(\roman{*}), ref=\rm(\roman{*})] \itemsep=3pt \item The function $t\mapsto\wgpp(t\xi)$ is continuous, convex and strictly increasing for $t\in[0, \abs{\xi}_1^{-1})$.
 Both functions are affine at least in one nondegenerate interval with one endpoint at the origin: for $t\in[0, \abs{\xi}_1^{-1}]$, \be \ee